k-ngo/MD-Simulation-Interaction-Analysis/README.md

  **Examples:**

-In a folder containing one .psf file and one .dcd file of a 1000 ns long simulation, you want to analyze the interactions between segname PROR (named for B1AR) and segname PROA (named for Ga): _python3 simulation_interaction_analysis.py -t 1000 -s1 PROR -s2 PROA -s1n B1AR -s2n Ga_
+In a folder containing one .psf file and one .dcd file of a 1000 ns long simulation, you want to analyze the interactions between segname PROR (named for B1AR) and segname PROA (named for Ga): _python3 simulation_interaction_analysis.py -t 1000 -s1 "segname PROR" -s2 "segname PROA" -s1n B1AR -s2n Ga_

-The same as above, but now you want to exclude certain residues that belong to the first segment from analysis: _python3 simulation_interaction_analysis.py -t 1000 -s1 PROR -s2 PROA -s1n B1AR -s2n Ga -s1x "(resid 392 to 402) or (resid 255 to 318)"_
+The same as above, but now you want to exclude certain residues that belong to the first segment from analysis: _python3 simulation_interaction_analysis.py -t 1000 -s1 "segname PROR" -s2 "segname PROA" -s1n B1AR -s2n Ga -s1x "(resid 392 to 402) or (resid 255 to 318)"_

-The same as above, but you want to read the simulation trajectory every 2 frames instead of all frames: _python3 simulation_interaction_analysis.py -t 1000 -s1 PROR -s2 PROA -s1n B1AR -s2n Ga -s1x "(resid 392 to 402) or (resid 255 to 318) -s 2"_
+The same as above, but you want to read the simulation trajectory every 2 frames instead of all frames: _python3 simulation_interaction_analysis.py -t 1000 -s1 "segname PROR" -s2 "segname PROA" -s1n B1AR -s2n Ga -s1x "(resid 392 to 402) or (resid 255 to 318) -s 2"_